Human Factors in Practice: Unlocking Career Progression for Vet Nurses

 RVN Career Panel

 Progression isn’t always about climbing a ladder - it’s about understanding the system you’re in, recognising your influence within it, and learning how to make it better.
-This session explores how human factors, things like communication, team dynamics, and cognitive load, are key to both patient safety and personal career development for vet nurses.

 Whether you’re early in your journey or exploring your next step, this panel will show how vet nurses are leading from every level of practice.